 Pros and Cons of the 52 Week Money Challenge

 - Small weekly deposits don’t break the bank.
-Working in weekly increments cuts down the dollar amount per deposit making it more comfortable.
-What are you going to miss?
-A couple morning Starbucks coffees?
+Working in weekly increments cuts down the dollar amount per deposit, making it more comfortable.

 - Motivational Savings Growth.
 Your overall balance will add up quickly, which is exciting and motivating to see.
 Using a printable savings chart and physically writing down your deposits will keep that excitement going.

 - Set deposit amounts can be challenging.
 Life isn’t the same week to week, or heck even hour to hour.
-Maybe when you get to the end of your year you don’t quite have the $50 deposits.
-This can be tough especially around holidays or if you have a varying source of income.
+Maybe by the time you get to the end of your year, you don’t quite have the $50+ deposits.
+This can be tough especially around trying to budget for holidays or if you have a varying source of income.

 - Small amounts could be missed savings opportunities.
 What if a regular $20-$30 deposit is no big deal for you?
-Kind of seems like a waste when you only deposit a few bucks in the beginning of the year doesn’t it?
+Kind of seems like a waste when you only deposit a few bucks in the beginning of the year, doesn’t it?
+If you have more of a set payment schedule, you may want to consider taking advantage of savings through direct deposits.

 Ways to Adapt this Savings Challenge to Work for You